Table of Contents

-Terpene Steam Extraction for the At-Home Players
+Terpene Extraction: Using Steam At-Home

 As a natural field of study, chemistry has humble roots.
 While now science is advanced enough to separate stem cells, before burning substances to uncover their ash or “body” was a part of science.
 Currently, spagyrics are a niche practice, but before, they were the mainstream.

 Science was once called alchemy, and the equipment was relatively simple.
 To perform the steam extraction of essential plant compounds, put a container with water on burner, and feed the steam into a plant material flask.
 The steam should then go into a condenser tube where it can become a hydrosol mixture.
 That mixture is water and terpenes.
 Remove the water, and there are the cannabis-derived terpenes.

 While this method is full of a whimsical aesthetic that works in a garage, steam extraction is notoriously ineffective.
 Not only is the heat so hot it damages certain cannabis compounds, but other compounds remain unharvested throughout the process.
 For the best results, grind the flower to increase the affected surface area.
 Steam extraction is an excellent addition to a personal workshop, but far less tempting for more extensive operations.